nkhil/weather-script/README.md

 ## Note

-This currently only returns the weather for Ediburgh (Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿, UK).
+This currently only returns the weather for London (England).
 If you'd like other cities, please open an issue, submit a PR, or feel free to fork this repo and add your modifications.

 I did consider adding location as a parameter, but this is just a personal project and I didn't want to add optimisations before I needed to.